charleskoffler/clprolf/simol_framework/README.md

 2.4 20240823 Addition of [Forced_pract_code].
 2.5 20240920 New static sub-roles for simu_real_world_obj("Role.STATIC", "Role.HUMAN_EXPERT_STATIC", and "Role.EXPERT_COMPONENT_STATIC").
 2.6 20241023 Removed beginners package.
+2.7 20250512 Simol C# Framework, v2.7

+ 	New roles and sub-role for multi-agent system perspective.
+    New optional annotations for interface inheritance( @Version_int and @Capacity_inh) New enum for compat_interf_capacity and capacity_inh (Advice).
+    Removed beginners package.
+    Addition of @Indef_obj and @Compat_interf
+    Addition of a role (for @Static) in worker_agent declensions.
+    Independent enum for Role.

 History of the versions of the simol PHP 8 framework